jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm23.md

 #### v.1
 >The LORD is my shepherd, I shall not be in want.

 The emphasis of the psalmist is on "my."
-The temptation in ancient Israel is also the God of individuals.
+The temptation in ancient Israel was to speak only about "our" God (cf. Dt 6:4), forgetting that the God is Israel is also the God of individuals.
 The metaphor of the shepherd is not only a designation or name of the Lord, but it points toward the relation between God and his covenant-children: "I shall not be in want."
 #vangemeren

 #### v.2